xxiexuezhi/ABSGM/README.md

 Conditional generation additionally requires the epitope-antibody complex with the designed CDR been masked out.

 To generate conditional samples, you have to first enocde epitope-antibody complex using the encoding file, then provide the encoded matrix incuding H1,H2, or H3 the regions to be masked during inference.
+For convenience, I made a pandas data frame stored all the related antigen information called .
 Please noted, this information should be stored indside matrix as the "ss_helices: ".
 For instance, to mask and re-generated H3 regions, you can run the following command:

 'python sampling_6d.py ./configs/inpainting_ch6.yml ../saved_weights/h3_inpaint.pth --pkl proteindataset_benchmark_half_12testset_h3.pkl --chain A --index 0  --tag singlecdr_inpaint_h3'